The department partners with local government to deliver good governance to the community.

 WA Local Government Grants Commission and Advisory Board.

 The Local Government Act 1995 enables local governments to make local laws considered necessary for the good government of their districts.

 A regional subsidiary is designed to be a convenient way for local governments to pool their resources and cooperate more closely with neighbouring districts.

-On 27 June 2019, changes to the Local Government Act 1995 were passed by Parliament which require all council members to undertake training within the first 12 months of being elected.
+Changes to the Local Government Act 1995 were passed by Parliament requires all council members to complete training within the first 12 months of being elected.